scolomar/dca/7-Best_practices/3-Backup_and_restore.md

 3. It might provide better security and even performance if the permissions and mounting options are properly configured.

 The /var/lib/docker/swarm folder specificallly contains all the information regarding the Docker Swarm cluster as well as any object deployed or configured in the cluster.
-If you keep a backup of this folder you can recover from a cluster disaster just restoring the folder on a new node and recreating a new cluster with the backuped data.
+If you keep a backup of this folder you can recover from a cluster disaster just restoring the folder on a new node and recreating a new cluster with the backup data.